delfick/cwf/docs/docs/sections/urlpatterns.rst

 So in the example above, "Section()" created a section with the default ``url`` of "/", no ``name`` and no ``parent``.

+.. note:: Any section that doesn't have a target configured doesn't appear in the urlpatterns; but all it's children will.

 Adding child sections
 ---------------------